 - Square footage of a prospect’s commercial building

-- A prospect’s number of full-time employees
+- Number of full-time employees (or workspaces)

 As you consider your lead qualifiers, it’s essential to consider your industry.
 For example, commercial companies often focus on the square footage of the prospect’s commercial building.
 More often than not, they shoot for over 10,000 square feet because they know they’re more likely to get an ROI.
 If they don’t meet these qualifiers, they often consider the number of full-time employees they have.
 However, when it comes to companies in the IT and software industry, their qualifiers include the number of workspaces a prospect has.

 On the other hand, the subjective component of lead qualification involves determining how likely a prospect is to buy based on their stage in the B2B marketing and lead generation funnel.
 If they’re actively looking for solutions to their pain points, they’re more ready to buy than prospects who just meet the objective lead qualifiers.
 Understanding the subjective component of lead qualification is especially important for companies that take advantage of an outbound lead generation and B2B appointment setting strategy, because it helps sales development representatives (SDRs) know when to effectively follow up with the lead.

 What Makes Lead Scoring Different From Lead Qualification?

 Lead scoring serves as a subset of lead qualification, occuring after a lead is qualified by an SDR.

 While lead qualification revolves around forecasting the potential conversion of a prospect into a customer, lead scoring compares all qualified leads against each other based on their objective and subjective lead qualifiers, typically ranging from 0 to 100.